GrainedLotus515/GoBard/README.md

 ## Support

 If you encounter any issues or have questions:
-- Open an issue on GitHub
+- Open an issue on [Gitea](https://git.grainedlotus.com/GrainedLotus515/GoBard/issues)
 - Check existing issues for solutions

 ---